-Payment for meals should be made directly to the School on a weekly basis or termly in advance.
+Payment for meals in secondary schools should be made directly to the school on a weekly basis or termly in advance.
 In line with the Authority's financial instructions, a maximum of 5 credit meals may be granted per pupil, and parents will receive letters advising them of any monies owed.
-Once this credit has been breeched, parents will be required to make their own arrangements to provide their child with a lunchtime meal until the debt levels have been cleared.
+Once this credit has been breached, parents will be required to make their own arrangements to provide their child with a lunchtime meal until the debt levels have been cleared.